-Table No.2: Total Consumption for Properties with Farm Status
+Table No. 2: Total Consumption for Properties with Farm Status

-Receiving the rebate would need to be initiated by property owners with submittal of a rebate application.
-Upon verification of farm classification, a rebate would be issued for the difference in water rates for that year as part of the April billing cycle.
-Applicants would be required to reapply annually to receive the rebate.
+Receiving the rebate would need to be initiated by property owners with submittal of a rebate request.
+Upon verification of farm classification, a rebate would be issued for the difference in water rates for that year, as part of the following years April billing cycle.
+Applicants will need to reapply annually for the rebate program.